Lacygne Weather Forecast - NewsBreak

 LACYGNE, KS(Updated at 8am ET)Here's your weather forecast for the next four days.

-Areas of fog then mostly cloudy during the day; while partly cloudy overnight
+Showers and thunderstorms then chance of showers and thunderstorms during the day; while partly cloudy then slight chance of rain showers overnight

 - Light wind